Pork Milanese Bowls

 Instructions

-- 1Make the rice.
-In a medium saucepan, combine the rice, chicken stock, garlic powder, lemon zest, lemon juice, and 2 tablespoons of the butter.
-Bring to a boil over high heat.
-Reduce the heat to low, cover, and simmer until the rice is tender and the liquid has absorbed, about 18 minutes.
+- 1Combine the rice, chicken broth, garlic powder, lemon zest, lemon juice, and 2 tablespoons of the butter in a medium saucepan.
+Bring to a boil over high heat, then reduce heat to low, cover, and simmer until the rice is tender and liquid is absorbed, about 18 minutes.
+Stir in the remaining 2 tablespoons of butter, the Parmesan, capers, salt, and pepper.

-- 4In a shallow bowl, beat the eggs.
-Place the panko in a separate shallow bowl or pie plate.
-Dip each pork chop into the egg, allowing the excess to drip off.
-Press each pork chop into the panko to coat evenly.
+- 3Beat the eggs in a shallow bowl.
+Place the panko in a separate shallow bowl.
+Dip each pork chop in egg, allowing excess to drip off, then press into panko to coat evenly on both sides.

-- 6Make the dressing.
-To a jar with a tight fitting lid, add the lemon zest, lemon juice, sugar, minced garlic, salt, vinegar, mayonnaise, and olive oil.
-Seal the jar and shake until emulsified, about 30 seconds.
+- 5Combine the lemon zest, lemon juice, minced garlic, apple cider vinegar, mayonnaise, olive oil, salt, and pepper in a jar with a tight-fitting lid.
+Seal and shake until emulsified, about 30 seconds.

 Nutrition — Per Serving